Troy Caesar

-Troy Kavon Caesar (born 13 May 1994) is a British Virgin Islands international footballer, who plays as a central defender for United Premier Soccer League side Potros FC.
+Troy Kavon Caesar (born 13 May 1994) is a British Virgin Islands footballer who plays as a central defender for United Premier Soccer League side Potros FC.

 Club career

 After playing club football for VG Ballstarz, Caesar enrolled at Andrew College in 2015 where he played college soccer, making 27 appearances.
-After making the all-region first team for two years in a row, Caesar attended Life University.
+After making the all-region first team for two consecutive seasons, Caesar attended Life University.
 In October 2021, he joined United Premier Soccer League side Potros FC.

 International career

 Caesar made his international debut for British Virgin Islands in 2010.